Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ## User interface modeling

-Once a user interface has been created, set the type to `content` to deploy the Digital Workspace.
-This can be accessed by users once a project has been [deployed](LINK) using the format `ui/<name>`, for example `https://alfresco.com/finance-project/ui/content-app`.
+Once a user interface has been created, set the type to `content` to deploy the Digital Workspace with the application.
+This can be accessed by users once a project has been [deployed]({% link process-automation/latest/admin/release.md %}#deployment) using the format `ui/<name>`, for example `https://alfresco.com/finance-project/ui/content-app`.

+> **Note**: An instance of Digital Workspace will be deployed with each application that can only start processes created within that same application.
+Only users assigned [user access]({% link process-automation/latest/admin/release.md %}#deploy-steps/user) to the application will be able to access the interface.

 ## Custom user interfaces

-Custom user interfaces can be [developed](LINK) with the [Application Development Framework](LINK) and deployed as part of the project.
+Custom user interfaces can be [developed]({% link process-automation/latest/develop/index.md %}) with the [Application Development Framework](https://www.alfresco.com/abn/adf/docs/){:target="_blank"} and deployed as part of the project.

 ## Actions